superfineorg/superfine-sdk-unity/README.md

 ## 2.4 IAP Events
 These events are used to track in-app purchases from your app.

-Call this event when the user attempts to buy an IAP item:
+Call this function when the user attempts to buy an IAP item:

 ```groovy
 TrackingManager.GetInstance().TrackIAPBuyStart(pack_id, price, amount, currency);
 ```

-Call this event when the IAP purchase process is completed:
+Call this function when the IAP purchase process is completed:

 ```groovy
 TrackingManager.GetInstance().TrackIAPBuyEnd(pack_id, price, amount, currency);
 ```

-Call this event when restoring a purchase:
+Call this function when restoring a purchase:

 ```groovy
 TrackingManager.GetInstance().TrackIAPRestorePurchase();